t-kozak/t-kozak.github.io/_posts/2023-08-27-robots-talking-art.md

   MacBook Pro.
 Sure M2 MBP is a beast, but still...
 I fully expected to need to buy some GPU of Google Cloud Platform.
 - Third and probably most profound is the personal experience of bias of the models.
 In one of the photos, there is a hopping kangaroo.
 Where you may see a 'roo, the machine sees zebras or hyenas.
-In another one, there is a bunch of termite molds.
-Where you see termite mold, AI sees a herd of elephants.
-Suffice it to say, the models I've been interrogating never saw a kangaroo or termite mold in their "life".
+In another one, there is a bunch of termite mounds.
+Where you see termite mound, AI sees a herd of elephants.
+Suffice it to say, the models I've been interrogating never saw a kangaroo or termite mound in their "life".
 That prompted me to wonder if the job of a librarian of the future is curating ML models to make sure that the collective knowledge and experience of a given country (society) is well represented and understood in the digital world.

 {% endcomment %}